hiromi-mi/hanando-fukui/README.md

-# hanando-fukui
+# hanando-fukui !EXPERIMENTAL VERSION!
-Self-hostable C Compiler Prototype.
-Version 1.1
+Self-hostable C Compiler Prototype:

+**Currently This cannot be compiled yet.
+To consult hanando-fukui quickly, use Version 1.1 (`git checkout v1.1`) instead.**

 ## How to install
 By just typing `$ make` will compile as `./hanando`.